pluxbiosignals/unity-sample/README.md

 ### Parameters

 +	**callbackHandler** `FPtr`: A function pointer to the callback that will receive the acquired data samples on the Unity side.
+This callback function should return a boolean flag and should contain three arguments `(int nSeq, IntPtr data, int dataLength)`. `nSeq` is the number of the received sample while `data` contains a pointer with the acquired samples and `dataLength` is the size of `data` pointer.
+The `data` pointer needs to be converted to an array format.

 ## GetNbrChannelsUnity